waveshareteam/ugv_rpi/README.md

 ![](./media/UGV-Rover-details-23.jpg)

 ## Basic Description
-The Waveshare UGV robots uses a upper computer and a lower computer.This repo is the program running in the upper computer, Raspberry Pi in this case.
+The Waveshare UGV robots utilize both an upper computer and a lower computer.
+This repository contains the program running on the upper computer, which is typically a Raspberry Pi in this setup.

-The program running in lower computer are named [ugv_base_ros](https://github.com/effectsmachine/ugv_base_ros.git) or [ugv_base_general](https://github.com/effectsmachine/ugv_base_general.git), depending on the type of the robot driver you are using.
+The program running on the lower computer is either named [ugv_base_ros](https://github.com/effectsmachine/ugv_base_ros.git) or [ugv_base_general](https://github.com/effectsmachine/ugv_base_general.git) depending on the type of robot driver being used.

-The upper computer sends JSON commands to lower computer(the driver of the robots based on ESP32) via GPIO uart.
-The Host Controller Adopts Raspberry Pi For AI Vision And Strategy Planning, And The Sub Controller Uses ESP32 For Motion Control And Sensor Data Processing, providing efficient collaboration and upgraded performance.
+The upper computer communicates with the lower computer (the robot's driver based on ESP32) by sending JSON commands via GPIO UART.
+The host controller, which employs a Raspberry Pi, handles AI vision and strategy planning, while the sub-controller, utilizing an ESP32, manages motion control and sensor data processing.
+This setup ensures efficient collaboration and enhanced performance.

 ## Features
 - Real-time video based on WebRTC